WUSJ

-WUSJ (96.3 FM, "US96.3") is a country radio station licensed to Madison, Mississippi, and serving greater Jackson.
+WUSJ (96.3 FM, "US96.3") is a country music radio station licensed to Madison, Mississippi, and serving greater Jackson.
 The station is owned by Meridian, Mississippi-based Digio Strategies, and licensed to New South Radio, Inc. It airs a country music format.
 Its studios are located in Ridgeland and the transmitter site is in Raymond.

 History

 The station first signed on the air on September 16, 1966, as WSLI-FM.
 The station changed its call letters to WJFR in 1976, with a talk radio format.
-For a short time from 1982 until 1983, the station became WXLY-FM, running a country format.
+For a short time from 1982 until 1983, the station became WXLY-FM, running a country MOR format.
 Retaining the format, the station changed its call letters to WYYN during the year.
-Its format lasted until 1987 when it dropped country for adult contemporary as "Class-FM".
+Its format lasted until 1986 when it dropped country for adult contemporary as "Class-FM".
 The station also began simulcasting WSLI.
 In 1990, its call letters changed to WJDX retaining the AC format, and for a short time in 1998, its call letters changed to WKXS.
 After 12 years in 1999, it permanently returned to a country format, switching their calls to WUSJ on July 13, 1999.